GRID V8: AI Guidance for College and Career Decisions

 The point is to help the user make better decisions.

 Start with real decision state.
-Then Geography.
-Then Real Interests.
-Then Relationships.
-Then Direction.
+Then place.
+Then what kind of life the place makes normal.
+Then buckets.
+Then what they actually like doing.
+Then actual past behavior.
+Then people, pressure, and environment.
+Then school and work.
+Then AI.
+Then worldview fit.
 Keep the user's hands on the wheel.
-Use AI as a reasoning aid, not as a substitute for adulthood.
+Use prompts as a reasoning device, not as a way to outsource adulthood.